 Temperature:

-Intermediates are easier for me to grow than lowlanders but can also be a bit tricky.
+Intermediates are easier for me to grow than lowlanders outdoors, but can also be a bit tricky.
 Most intermediate hybrids will tolerate my winters into the mid 40's to low 50's without damage.
 They do slow down until the weather warms up.
 It also helps if the days are warm.
 A warm day can offset a cold night without too much ill-effect.
 But in December and January when nights stay in the upper 30's to low 40's and the days in the upper 50's to low 60's my intermediates will stress.
 Growth ceases and leaf edges will brown.
 Many times the growth tip will stop growing all together.
 Then when spring comes the new growth tip emerges from the old one.
 Low temperatures in hybrids reflect the female parentage more than the male.
 When I see intermediate hybrids listed as intermediates, I look to see what the female parent is and that helps me determine if I can grow it on the cooler side.
 Intermediates make good choices for growing indoors as houseplants or "windowsill" Nepenthes.
 They don't need the hot humid temperatures of a lowlander or the night time temperature drops of highlanders.
 Many Exotica Plants intermediate hybrids make excellent choices to experiment with indoors.

 Homepage